kubevirt/user-guide/architecture.md

 VirtualMachine
 ==============

-An `VirtualMachine` provides additional management capabilities to a VirtualMachineInstance inside the cluster.
+A `VirtualMachine` provides additional management capabilities to a VirtualMachineInstance inside the cluster.
 That includes:

 -   ABI stability